-In 2019 and 2020, Brain Tumour Foundation of Canada took it a step further, selling thousands of Hats for Hope toques, raising funds as well as awareness.
-The campaign was a huge success, reaching millions of people on social media.
+Since 2019, Brain Tumour Foundation of Canada sold thousands of Hats for Hope toques, raising funds as well as awareness for brain cancer.
+Over the years, the campaign helped reach millions of people on social media.

-Now, we have a unique and custom toque, not available anywhere else, and we are looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24 – or any day during International Brain Tumour Awareness Week, October 29 – November 5, 2022 or any day of the year!
+Our unique and custom toque is not available anywhere else.
+We are looking forward to seeing everyone’s posts on Brain Cancer Awareness Day October 24, during International Brain Tumour Awareness Week, October 29 – November 5, 2022 or any day of the year!

 Don’t forget to wear a hat, take a photo, and share it using

 the hashtags #HatsForHope and #HoodiesForHope and tag @braintumourfdn.

 Mark your calendar and help us rally the community!

 Organize a #HatsForHope or #HoodiesForHope day – work with your colleagues, school, teammates, or friends to wear hats and hoodies and collect funds to provide hope to Canadians affected by a brain tumour.
 Be sure to share them using #HatsForHope!

 Consider a donation.
 All funds will go towards research into brain tumours and supporting those currently living with this condition.Donate